mostsignificant/thermiteos/README.md

 # thermiteos
-An experimental operating system build with Rust.
+An experimental operating system built with Rust.

 The project is built upon the excellent blog articles by Philipp Oppenheimer at https://os.phil-opp.com/.